Investment Loans

 FAQs

-1.1 Interest-Only Loans
+1.1 Interest Only Loans

 Benefits:

-• Potential tax deductions on interest payments.
+– Possible deductions on tax on interest payments.

 Drawbacks: